RivValtin/ffxivguide/telegraphs.md

 These indicate that you must kill the rock before the meteor falling on that location finishes landing or you will take huge damage.

+### Orbs

+A slow-moving spherical projectile moving through the battlefield.
+Typically does very large damage if you touch it, sometimes in an area.
+Should be avoided.
+Note that due to network latency, you should treat the hitbox of the orb as being a little be in front of it (in the direction it's moving).
+It's much easier to be hit by these projectiles when standing in front of them than when sneaking in behind them.

 ### Orange Marker

 (Screenshot pending, example visible in Gaze Attack section)